-Available starting the first week of October at the Amelia Island Museum of History, 233 South 3rd Street and at the following Island locations:
+Tickets will be available starting the first week of October at the Amelia Island Museum of History, 233 South 3rd Street, online at www.ameliahometours.com and at the following Island locations:

-• Amelia Island Visitors Center in the Old Train Depot, 102 Centre Street
+• Amelia Island Visitors Center (Old Train Depot), 102 Centre Street

 See the Tickets Tab to purchase online.